jon-harper/clock-3/docs/bom/index.md

 - Cables and wiring harnesses
 - Cut extrusions and panels

 With the exception of cables, all of these have part numbers in the form `PN`.
-Cables *do* still have an ID, but are tracked based on the component that they power.
+Cables also have an ID, but it is tracked based on the component that the cable powers.
 There's more on that later in the assembly guide.

-All of these fabricated parts require materials (`MN`).
+All of these fabricated parts require materials (parts starting with `MN`).
 Consequently, some parts in the BOM are made entirely from materials.